 Rose hips are sweetest after the first frost but I usually pick some as soon as they are bright red, with no orangey colour left, and continue picking in small batches until they are finished.

-I don’t do a huge amount with rose hips I must say.
-I’ve added them to my hawthorn vinegar and a tincture and made a couple of batches of syrup so far and I love to add a few to decoctions and nettle nourishing infusions.
+I’ve added them to my hawthorn vinegar, made a tincture and a couple of batches of syrup so far and I love to add a few to decoctions and nettle nourishing infusions.
 A nourishing infusion is like a really strong tea of a particularly nourishing herb which is full of vitamins and minerals.
 The inimitable Susan Weed has written a lot about them and you can see how she does it over at her website here.
-I just add a few rose hips to the nettle at this time of year as the high vitamin C content helps with absorption of the iron that nettle is so rich in.
+I just add a few rose hips to the nettle at this time of year as the high vitamin C content helps with absorption of the iron content of the nettles.

-I don’t tend to make jellies and such, just because the high sugar levels don’t particularly agree with me, but I make my rosehip syrup with raw honey using much the same method that I used for my elderberry syrup which I described here.
+I don’t often make jellies and such, just because the high sugar levels don’t particularly agree with me, but I make my rosehip syrup with raw honey using much the same method that I used for my elderberry syrup which I described here.
 This basically involves simmering the roughly chopped hips in enough water to cover for about half an hour, then straining through a jelly bag to get rid of all the pesky and irritating hairs.
 You can return the hips to the pan with fresh water once or twice more and get a lot more juice from them so don’t throw them away after the first go.
-When the liquid is cool I mix in about half the quantity of raw honey.
-You can add more, up to equal amounts to make it last longer but this can over power the delightful sweet and sour taste of the rose hips.
+When the liquid is cool, mix in an equal quantity of raw honey, bottle and store in the fridge.

 Another syrup I made this year used dates and a couple of fresh chillis from a plant on my windowsill to make a lovely warming, earthy and sweet treat that hasn’t lasted long at all in our house!
 I made it by simmering and straining the rose hips with the chillis as above, then making a paste from several fresh dates and a little of the rose hip juice over a low heat adding a little more juice at a time until it is all well mixed.
 At the end I added a little brandy to help preserve it as it wouldn’t keep long otherwise.
 This has definitely been my favourite rose hip recipe of the season!